 Onomastics is a fascinating area of linguistics concerned with the study of the history and origin of proper names.
-Today’s map could be very well called onomastic—we are going to take a look at the most common surnames in European countries and their meanings:
+Today’s map lies on the boundary between onomastics and statistics—we are going to take a look at the most common surnames in European countries and their meanings:

 Of course, nobody can understand all of the languages the names come from, which is why I have created a second map, now with a translation of the names above into English: